Managing at Home

 Local activities and groups

->

-> For a list of groups and activities running across West Berkshire please follow the link below to the West Berkshire Directory and search using ‘dementia’.
-Please ensure that you contact the host organisation to ensure that the group/activity has not been affected by COVID.
+For a list of groups and activities running across West Berkshire please follow the link below to the West Berkshire Directory and search using ‘dementia’.

->

-> Support is now available from Social Prescribers at your GP surgery in West Berkshire
+Support is now available from Social Prescribers at your GP surgery in West Berkshire

 Social Prescribers are employed by all the Primary Care Networks (groups of GP Surgeries) in West Berkshire to support residents across the area.
 Social prescribing is a way of working with people in a holistic way to address their non-medical needs and enable them to take greater control of their health and well-being.
 It’s about recognising that non-clinical issues can affect people’s physical health.
 By supporting people to improve their own health and well-being it can reduce the NHS demand and offer support to other local services.